nick-fournier/MMLOS/docs/Proposed Bicycle Intersection LOS calculation.md

 ### C: Determine two-stage Left Turn Delay

 For a two-stage left turns, two situations can occur:
-- a bicycle arrives at the first stage during a green phase, only stopping at the corner to wait the remaining
-for the phase to finish and the signal to turn green.
+- a bicycle arrives at the first stage during a green phase, only waiting the remaining time for the phase to finish.
 - a bicycle arrives at the first stage during a red phase and must wait for the first phase to finish, plus the second for the cycle to finish and turn green before proceeding to the second leg, to then wait a full